amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 1. You can use two arrays (let's call it `A` and `B`).
 One for storing the word and another for storing how many times they have seen (frequency).
 2. You can use a HashMap.
 They *`key`* is the word, and the *`value`* is the frequency of the word.

-What is the runtime of the approach #1 using **two arrays**?
+What is the runtime of approach #1 using **two arrays**?
 If we say, the number of words in the text is *`n`*.
 Then we have to `search` if the word in the array `A`  and then increment the value on array `B` matching that index.
-We would have two loops 1) to go through each word and 2) searching in the array B. The runtime would be <code>O(n<sup>2</sup>)</code>.
+For every word on `n` we have to test if it's already on array `A`.
+This double loop leave use with a runtime of <code>O(n<sup>2</sup>)</code>.

-What is the runtime of the approach #2 using a **HashMap**?
-Well, we iterate through each word on the text and increment the value if there is something there or set it to 1 if that word is seen for the first time.
-The runtime would be \`O(n)\` which is much more performant than approach #1.
+What is the runtime of approach #2 using a **HashMap**?
+Well, we iterate through each word on the text once and increment the value if there is something there or set it to 1 if that word is seen for the first time.
+The runtime would be `O(n)` which is much more performant than approach #1.

 Differences between HashMap and Array
 - Search on an array is *O(n)* while on a HashMap is *O(1)*
-- Arrays can have duplicate values, while HashMap cannot have duplicated keys (but it can have duplicate values.)
+- Arrays can have duplicate values, while HashMap cannot have duplicated keys (but they can have duplicate values.)
 - The array has a key (index) that is always a number from 0 to max value, while in a HashMap you have control of the key and it can be whatever you want: number, string, or symbol.
- -->

 ## Hash Function